gasolin/aframe-href-component/README.md

 ## aframe-href-component

 A Hyper Link component for [A-Frame](https://aframe.io).
-Help you deal with web links like on the normal web.
+With `aframe-href-component`, each object could be used as a normal html linkable element.

+### URL Link support

-Add `href="www.sample.com"` attribute to any a-frame tag, turn the object as a normal web link. [demo](https://gasolin.github.io/aframe-href-component/basic/link.html)
+Add `href` attribute to any a-frame tag, such as `href="www.sample.com"`.
+To turn the object as a normal web link. [demo](https://gasolin.github.io/aframe-href-component/basic/link.html)

 ### Anchor support (experimental)

 Besides the normal hyper link. you can add in-page anchor like `href="#id"` to any a-frame tag.
 When user click on the object, `a-camera` will move its position to the object with the specified id. [demo](https://gasolin.github.io/aframe-href-component/basic/anchor.html)

 ### Usage